Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider

-This behavior arises because a significant fraction of the background originates from $2 \to 3$ processes such as $h\nu\bar{\nu}$ and $Z\nu\bar{\nu}$\footnote{We have not explicitly shown corresponding distributions for $Z\nu\bar{\nu}$ and also in the context of distributions of various kinematical variables later on as it will also contain the contributions coming from $\mu^+ \mu^- \to ZZ$ process.}.
-In these cases, the Higgs or $Z$ boson produced in association with a neutrino pair is generally not boosted, often resulting in multi-jet final states.
+{ The behavior of the central-jet multiplicity distribution for the total background shown in Fig.~\ref{fig:jet_multiplicity_distribution_backgrounds} can be understood as follows: The Higgs or $Z$ boson produced in association with a non-resonant neutrino pair in a $2 \to 3$ process is generally not boosted, often resulting in multi-jet final states.
 Similar arguments apply to the continuum $b\bar{b}\nu\bar{\nu}$ background.
-In contrast, the SM $hZ$ and $ZZ$ backgrounds, although both are $2 \to 2$ processes, display different central-jet number distributions.
-This distinction arises because the $hZ$ is predominantly an $s$-channel process, whereas the $ZZ$ process proceeds via $t/u$-channel muon mediation, leading to different angular distributions of the final-state particles.
-Consequently, the $ZZ$ process is expected to give more zero central-jet events than $hZ$.
-This feature is also reflected in Fig.~\ref{fig:jet_multiplicity_distribution_backgrounds}.
+In contrast, the SM $Zh$ background, with both $Z$ and $h$ on-shell, being an $s$-channel $2 \to 2$ process, displays a different central-jet number distribution, mostly peaking around one.
+The SM $ZZ$ background with both $Z$ on-shell, despite being a $2 \to 2$ process, is expected to give more zero central-jet events than $Zh$ as it is produced via $t/u$-channel muon mediation.
+These features are also reflected in Fig.~\ref{fig:jet_multiplicity_distribution_backgrounds}.
+Since the cross sections for SM $Zh$ and $ZZ$ processes are very small compared to the total background cross section, the normalized central-jet multiplicity distribution mostly follows that of the $h \nu \bar\nu$ (and $Z\nu \bar{\nu}$). }

-This motivates us to focus on two different final states, namely, {\it leptonically quiet exactly one central-jet and exactly two central-jets, both in conjunction with missing energy} at two different $\mu^+ \mu^-$ collision energies ($\sqrt{s}=3$ TeV and $10$ TeV).
+This motivates us to focus on two different final states, namely, {\it leptonically quiet exactly one central-jet {\bf(LQ1CJ)} and exactly two central-jets {\bf(LQ2CJ)}, both in conjunction with missing energy} at two different $\mu^+ \mu^-$ collision energies ($\sqrt{s}=3$ TeV and $10$ TeV).

 As already mentioned, Higgs boson produced at the future muon collider center-of-mass energies in a $2 \to 2$ process are typically highly boosted.
 The Higgs subsequently decays into a pair of bottom quarks which due to their small angular separation, manifest as a single collimated jet in the detector.
 In Fig.~\ref{fig:jet_pT_distribution_Ecm_3tev} and \ref{fig:jet_pT_distribution_Ecm_10tev}, we plot the transverse momentum distributions of a jet or di-jet system, as applicable, for two different muon collider center-of-mass energies.
 The purpose of these distributions are two-fold.
 They provide an explanation of Fig.~\ref{fig:jet_multiplicity_distribution} and \ref{fig:jet_multiplicity_distribution_backgrounds} and also give a motivation for the following discussion.